 Long-Term Stewardship Funds

-The IDEA department has worked closely with federal and state permitting agencies for several years on the development of programs for the receipt, management, investment, and disbursement of LTSFs.
-Some of the focal areas of IDEA’s work in this area include:
+For over a decade, the IDEA department has worked closely with a variety of federal and state permitting agencies on the development of programs for the receipt, management, investment, and disbursement of LTSFs.
+Some of the focal areas of IDEA's work in this area include:

 - Understanding differing agencies' respective risk tolerances for the investment of LTSFs exacted under their permitting regimes

 - Consulting with permitting agencies on the development of investment policy statements (IPSs) to reflect the investment parameters determined by the agencies to be appropriate

 - Working with NFWF's outside investment advisors on the construction of investment portfolios that align with the IPSs adopted or approved by permitting agencies